jamestalton/typescript-service/README.md

 ## Install dependencies

-Using npm ci installs the exact versions of dependencies listing in the package-lock.json into the node_modules directory.
+Using npm ci installs the exact versions of dependencies listed in the package-lock.json into the node_modules directory.
 NodeJS will be able to find the dependencies when running the server.

 ```